Archived page for historical reference: Posted 03/03/19

-We'd like to get back on site and finish delivering this project for the people that own it and live there.
-We've explained the detail of the problems to our residents and have kept them informed throughout.
+We’d like to get back on site and finish delivering this project for the people who own it and live there.
+We’ve explained the details of the problems to our residents and have kept them informed throughout.

 Kevin made the following statement to the press: